 - Weavers Way, with three stores in Pennsylvania, has a mission to provide high-quality, fairly priced foods and a broader understanding of their importance with a commitment to forging a bond between local sustainable food producers and the co-op community.

-- Mandela Grocery Co-op, with one location in California, is dedicated to support businesses run by people of color and has a deep commitment to create opportunity for interdependence in the food space, where POC entrepreneurs generate livable incomes that support
+- Mandela Grocery Co-op, with one location in California, is dedicated to support businesses run by people of color and has a deep commitment to create opportunity for interdependence in the food space, where POC entrepreneurs generate livable incomes that support their families.

 - Co-opportunity Market, with two locations in California, connects people to local growers, suppliers and producers with health, sustainability and ethics in mind.
-The goal: to strengthen community through a commitment to a strong, local food system, clean ingredients, and
+The goal: to strengthen community through a commitment to a strong, local food system, clean ingredients, and responsible sourcing.